bvucode/python-code/README.md

 polyglot.py - command line app like polyglot for learn language

-translit.py - class for traslition from russian to latin symbols
+translit.py - class for trasliteration from russian